rpoteau/gSOMOs/docs/source/SOMOs_examples.md

 <br>

 This page summarizes the essential commands you need to use gSOMOs, along with a short explanation for each.

 Working examples are vailable in a [gSOMOs Examples Jupyter Notebook on GitHub](https://github.com/rpoteau/gSOMOs/blob/main/SOMOs-examples.ipynb)

+Also download a [log folder](https://github.com/rpoteau/gSOMOs/blob/main/logs.zip) with the two examples describied in the documentation.

 ---